gabrielcordeiro2/gabrielcordeiro2/README.md

 ### About me 📊

-<h6>A Data Analyst that likes web scraping, animes and apply his knowledge to solve problems.</h6>
+<h6>A Data guy that likes web scraping, animes and apply his knowledge to solve problems.</h6>
 <h6>I'm studying Computer Science at @ <a href="https://www.cruzeirodosul.edu.br/">UNICSUL</a></h6>